aaron-dev-git/a-fetch/README.md

 # a-fetch
-Simple af fetcher tool for Debian based systems.
-(Will add support for more later.)
+Simple af fetcher tool for a large portion of Linux distros (planned support for Void and more soon)

 Its just a fun little project I'm working on.

-This will mostly work on non-debian systems except for the package number.
-I need to support PM's

 # How to use (not installable yet)